sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xorg-x11-server-Xorg</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Xorg X server
+Short desc    : Xorg X server
 URL          : http://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : X.org X11 is an open source implementation of the X Window System.
+Descript     : X.org X11 is an open source implementation of the X Window System.
 It
              : provides the basic low level functionality which full fledged
              : graphical user interfaces (GUIs) such as GNOME and KDE are designed
              : upon.